fallen-icarus/cardano-loans/Benchmarks.md

 is from a different borrower.
 It is possible to claim at least 10 loans/tx.
 Estimating from other tests, the upper limit is likely about 13 loans/tx.

-If you claim collateral from the same borrower or keep the Key NFTs in a single UTxO, performance could be as high as 19 loans/tx.
+If you claim collateral from the same borrower and keep the Key NFTs in a single UTxO, performance could be as high as 20 loans/tx.

 #### Claim the collateral for multiple expired loans where each loan use different loan assets and come from different borrowers.
 Each loan uses three native assets as collateral.
 The Key NFTs are in separate UTxOs.
 | Loans Claimed | Tx Fee | Req.
 Collateral |